marianjf456/alkanes-rs/README.md

 ## Software Topology

-This repository is a pure Rust implementation, built entirely for a WASM target and even tested withim the WASM test runner `wasm-bindgen-test-runner`.
+This repository is a pure Rust implementation, built entirely for a WASM target and even tested within the WASM test runner `wasm-bindgen-test-runner`.

 The top level crate in the monorepo contains sources for the ALKANES indexer, built for the METASHREW environment.